Welcome to Alabama State University. The following assistives navigation will help you jump to specific areas of the page.

 You must apply to both the Physical Therapy Program and the School of Graduate Studies.

 Please submit your Application to ASU's Doctor of Physical Therapy Program through PTCAS (Physical Therapy Centralized Application Service) PTCAS Home.
-The application deadline for PTCAS is December 1, 2014.
+The application deadline for PTCAS is November 1st of each year.

 Submit your ASU Graduate School Application to the School of Graduate Studies.

-You can convert your PT degree or certificate to a Doctorate in Physical Therapy by completing our transitional DPT program.
-The program is tailored to your current degree.
+You can convert your PT degree or certificate to a Doctorate in Physical Therapy by completing our transitional DPT Track.
+The Track is tailored to your current degree.
 Click here for more information.